 What are all the conditions that Sclerotherapy treats?

 Varicose Veins are the main condition that’s treated by Sclerotherapy, but it’s not the only one.
 Some other conditions that can be treated include:

 Hemorrhoids.
-Sclerotherapy is used when other treatments fails.
-Hemorrhoids occur when blood vessels surrounding the rectum, swell and become irritated.
+Sclerotherapy is used when other treatments fail.
+Hemorrhoids occur when blood vessels surrounding the rectum swell and become irritated.
 This causes terrible pain and makes bowel movements difficult.